appveyor/website/src/docs/build-phase.md

 ## Automatic packaging of build artifacts

-Before running MSBuild AppVeyor analyzes the supplied project or solution file to determine the type and "flavor" of all projects.
+Before running MSBuild, AppVeyor analyzes the supplied project or solution file to determine the type and "flavor" of all projects.

 ### Packaging Web Application projects (WAP)

-To package Visual Studio WAP AppVeyor runs the following command:
+To package Visual Studio WAP, AppVeyor runs the following command:

     msbuild <wap_project> /t:Package /p:PackageLocation=<web-deploy-package.zip>